 There are times when our homeschooled children get frustrated, discouraged, and lose interest in learning.
 When this happens it usually results in a power struggle between parent and child.
 A battle ensues resulting in either one or both of us giving up.
 The good news is that this battle doesn’t even have to happen!
 There is something you can do to save your child’s motivation before they get discouraged and want to quit.

 There are 9 influential factors that determine whether your child’s educational exposure will lead them to happy learning or to frustrated boredom.
-These 9 things will either work for your child or against them, they are adjustable.
+These 9 factors will either work for your child or against them; they are adjustable.
 And this is an area where you, as a parent, can have a huge influence.

 Desire is the why.
-Why is your child trying to learn…(fill in the blank)?
+Why is your child trying to learn?
 What gives them a greater desire to learn?
 Do they feel obligated?
-Is this something they have always wanted Are they trying to meet someone else’s expectations?
+Is this something they have always wanted or are they trying to meet someone else’s expectations?